How to Prepare Your HVAC System for Winter

 As winter approaches and temperatures drop, you’ll find that your utility bills will increase, mostly because of heating costs.
 However, if you prepare your HVAC system in advance and maintain it properly, you can cut your electricity usage and add to the life of your heating and cooling system.

 Examine Your HVAC Unit

 Many HVAC systems last as long as 20 years before they need to be replaced.
 Examine your unit to see whether it is still functioning efficiently and properly.
-If not, contact a professional HVAC contractor to replace it and provide you with a system fit for your home’s needs.
+If not, contact a professional HVAC near you to replace it and provide you with a system fit for your home’s needs.
 While this may be a large initial cost, it will save you money in the long run and make your house warmer and safer.
 Be sure to check your HVAC system long before the onset of winter.
 If you only discover that you need to install a new unit during the winter, you may be stuck for a number of days in freezing weather, especially if you live in an area like Minneapolis.

 Change Your Filter

 Sometimes the only repair that needs to be done is to replace an old filter.
 When purchasing a new one, consider a reusable filter.
 These can be rinsed and reused like new.
 Be sure to replace or clean your filter every month during the months of heavy use, for optimal efficiency and safety.

 Update Your Thermostat

 Older thermostats that use mercury can be very inaccurate.
 This means that you might set the temperature to what you think is adequate, but in reality the heat will exceed your desired temperature, causing you unnecessary usage of electricity.
 Consider updating your thermostat to a digital one to ensure accurate temperature levels.
 (And dispose of that old mercury thermostat responsibly!)
 Digital thermostats are programmable so you can set your heating to go on before you wake up or return home, and automatically turn off when you leave for work.

 Clean Your Heating Ducts